4th Time Around: Composition and lyrical interpretation

 Dylan biographer Clinton Heylin speculated that "4th Time Around" was written either hours or days before the Nashville recording session.
+Yet journalist Johnny Black claims that the song existed "for some time" before the Nashville sessions, relying on Al Kooper's recollection: "[Bob] said that he had played it to [the Beatles].
+So I asked him if they'd remarked on how similar it sounded to Norwegian Wood and he said, 'When I played it to them, there was no Norwegian Wood.'
+Then I asked if they might sue him.
+He said, 'No, my song came first.
+I could sue them.'"

 The song has five verses, each with nine lines.
 The lyrics appear to address a love triangle, and the narrator's memories of a separation from a former lover.
 Scholar of English literature Michael Rodgers wrote that "the song is notable for its vitriol and how much the speaker acts the clown".
 In the first verse, a woman that the narrator has been arguing with says "Everybody must give something back/For something they get".
 The narrator questions why, and in the second verse, responds immaturely as he relates that he "gallantly handed her/My very last piece of gum".
 Critic Michael Gray refers to the start of the track as a "cold, mocking put-down of a woman and a relationship untouched by love".
 He writes that the song contains instances of sexual innuendo that highlight "Dylan's skill in pursuing the suggestive".

 Commentators often interpret "4th Time Around" as a response to the Beatles' song "Norwegian Wood (This Bird Has Flown)", written by John Lennon for the 1965 album Rubber Soul.
 "Norwegian Wood" obliquely addresses Lennon's romantic affair with a journalist.
 Dylan and the Beatles first met each other in August 1964, in New York.
 They were appreciative of each other's work, and some commentators have identified Dylan, whose lyrics contained "honest self-scrutiny and melancholy" as an influence on Lennon's writing in particular, first evidenced in "I'm a Loser" (1964).
 Heylin has suggested that Dylan, having noticed his influence on Rubber Soul, wrote "4th Time Around" as "a way of showing that he could raise the bar lyrically on Lennon".